cdl-geneseo/geneseo-dictionary/D/Doh.md

 # Doh'

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Doh'

 Created by  Unknown User (bli2), last modified on Nov 27, 2008

 IN: Oblivious to the obvious (though not obviously so from example); from Homer Simpson of SIM, &quot;Doh...Bart!&quot; Undated 89, 90.
 Almost Obs.
 F92, but known to 93% of students questioned in F94.
 IN - No change.
 Since the Fall of 1992, the word continues to be associated with Homer Simpson.
 Brognano, D. McGiveron